diascarolina/top-play-store-games-eda/README.md

-# EDA_projects
+# Exploratory Data Analysis Projects

- Repository containing some Exploratory Data Analysis projects as .ipynb
+This will serve as a repository containing some Exploratory Data Analysis projects in the .ipynb format.

+These projects are made for learning and/or portfolio building.

+Some of the projects can also be found at Kaggle.